brickatyourfeet/react-redux-kanban-board/README.md

 ## Motivation

-This is boilerplate to create a kanaban board using react and redux.
-There is no backend or persistent data.
+This Kanban Board boiler plate react application is a platform with which to practice react and redux

 ## Solutions branch
 * [solution]() -- not created yet